TREASURIES-Yields fall after China rout sparks global growth worries

 Mainland Chinese shares fell 7 percent, triggering a new circuit breaker that prompted a trading halt, after surveys showed factory activity in the world’s second-largest economy shrank sharply in December.

-“With equities starting off the year like this, it’s just a flight to quality,” said Charles Comiskey, head of Treasuries trading at Bank of Nova Scotia in New York.

 Analysts also said a deterioration in relations between leading crude producers Saudi Arabia and Iran stoked demand for safe-haven Treasuries.
-Saudi Arabia cut diplomatic ties with Iran on Sunday after Iranian protesters stormed the Saudi embassy in Tehran following the kingdom’s execution of a prominent Shi‘ite cleric.
+Saudi Arabia cut diplomatic ties with Iran on Sunday in response to the storming of its embassy in Tehran.

+The combination of the Chinese equity market sell-off and the deterioration of relations between Iran and Saudi Arabia “has really accentuated the risk-off feel,” said John Briggs, head of strategy for the Americas at RBS in Stamford, Connecticut.

 On Wall Street, the benchmark S&P 500 stock index was last down more than 2 percent.